 Harsh cleaning solutions can react negatively with precious metals, leaving them cloudy and dull.
 To avoid this problem, remove your ring while you scour and scrub, or wear gloves to protect it.

 2. Lotions and Creams and Your Engagement Ring

 Thick lotions and creams leave a residue on your ring and find their way into every nook and cranny.
 Not only do these substances make your ring appear dirty, but they can also discolour it permanently.
 This is especially important for engagement rings that contain coloured gemstones or have white gold or platinum bands.

-3. Loose Prongs
+3. Loose Claws

 4. Dirt, Dust and Oils

 Engagement rings go everywhere you go, so they pick up plenty of dust, oil and grime.
 Although you may not notice visible damage, these blights can cause damage over time.
 To avoid lasting consequences, clean your ring regularly.
 A gentle brush and clear water go a long way toward keeping your sparkler healthy and shiny.

 White gold has been one of the most popular jewellery metals for the past two decades, but it doesn’t exist in nature.
 It’s actually yellow gold plated with rhodium.
 And over time, the rhodium plating can wear away, leaving an uneven surface in need of refreshing.
 Fortunately, replating an engagement ring is a quick fix that most jewellers can accomplish in very little time.